mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 We're not going to walk you through this process step by step, so try it out for yourself.
 If you're new to Angular, that's ok.
 Don't feel like you need to have mastered what it takes to create a new page without help.
 We'll give you a few pointers: first, review what you did in [chatper 3](#chapter3.0); second, use this checklist to make sure you didn't forget any steps.

+> **IMPORTANT**
+>
-> **IMPORTANT**: Before you get started, we'll be navigating to the details page in a different way than we did previously.
+> Before you get started, we'll be navigating to the details page in a different way than we did previously.
 So, you won't need to create a tap event handler in the UI markup or Detail component class.
 You will still need to register the *detail* route, so don't forget to create that.

 <br/>